 Heavy alcohol use may increase the risk of certain cancers, including cancer of the mouth, liver, breast, and colon.

 If you do choose to drink alcohol, the

 In addition, certain prescription or over-the-counter medications can interact with alcohol.
-Discuss these potential interactions with your doctor before drinking any alcohol.
+Discuss these potential interactions with your doctor or pharmacist before drinking any alcohol.

 Treatment side effects may make it difficult to get enough calories and protein.

 Side effects of CLL treatments such as chemotherapy include:

 - dry or sore mouth and throat (mucositis)